ObscuritySecurity/TwoAuth/.GitHub/CONTRIBUTING.md

 # Contributing to TwoAuth

-We welcome contributions from everyone.
-This project thrives on community passion and a shared commitment to security and privacy.
+First off, thank you for considering contributing to CrytoTool!
+We're excited to have you join our mission to build a truly private and secure digital space.
+Your help is essential for keeping this project great.

+## How Can I Contribute?

+There are many ways to contribute, from writing code and improving documentation to reporting bugs and suggesting new features.

-### Philosophy
+### Reporting Bugs

-Our core principles are **Security, Privacy, and Performance**.
-Every contribution is evaluated against these principles.
-We prefer robust, simple, and secure solutions over complex ones.
-All code must be clean, readable, and well-organized.
+If you find a bug, please create an issue on our GitHub repository.
+A great bug report includes:
+- A clear and descriptive title.
+- A step-by-step description of how to reproduce the issue.
+- What you expected to happen and what actually happened.
+- Screenshots or videos if they help illustrate the problem.
+- Information about your environment (OS, browser, etc.).

-### Project Structure
+### Suggesting Enhancements

-The project is a Next.js application built with TypeScript, React, and ShadCN UI components.

--   `src/app/`: Contains the pages and core layout of the application.
--   `src/components/`: Reusable React components, organized by feature (auth, layout, settings, ui).
--   `src/context/`: The `AppContext` lives here, managing all application state.
--   `src/hooks/`: Custom React hooks, such as `useLocalStorage` for state persistence.
--   `src/lib/`: Utility functions, translations, and theme definitions.

-### How to Run the Project Locally
+Have an idea for a new feature or an improvement to an existing one?
+We'd love to hear it!
+Please create an issue and use the "Feature Request" template.
+Provide as much detail as possible about your idea and why you think it would be a valuable addition.

+### Submitting Pull Requests

+If you'd like to contribute code, please follow these steps:
-1.  **Fork the repository.**
+1.  **Fork the repository** on GitHub.
-2.  **Clone your fork:**
+2.  **Clone your fork** to your local machine: `git clone https://github.com/YOUR_USERNAME/CrytoTool.git`
+3.  **Create a new branch** for your changes: `git checkout -b your-feature-name`
+4.  **Set up the development environment**:
     ```bash
-    git clone <your-fork-url>
-    ```
-3.  **Install dependencies:**
-    ```bash
     npm install
-    ```
-4.  **Run the development server:**
-    ```bash
     npm run dev
     ```
-    The application will be available at `http://localhost:9002`.

-### How to Contribute

-We follow a standard GitHub flow for contributions.

-1.  **Create a new branch** for your feature or fix from the `main` branch.
-Use a descriptive name.
-    ```bash
-    git checkout -b feature/my-new-feature
-    # or
-    git checkout -b fix/login-bug
-    ```
-2.  **Make your changes.** Adhere to the project's coding style and principles.
-Ensure your code is clean and tested.
+5.  **Make your changes**.
+Ensure your code follows the existing style and principles of the project.
-3.  **Commit your changes** with a clear and concise message.
+6.  **Commit your changes** with a clear and descriptive commit message.
+We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+For example:
-    ```bash
-    git commit -m "feat: Add new 'Dracula' theme to the theme gallery"
-    ```
+    - `feat: Add new backup restore functionality`
+    - `fix: Correctly handle folder deletion in trash`
+    - `docs: Update README with new feature list`
-4.  **Push your branch** to your forked repository.
+7.  **Push your branch** to your fork: `git push origin your-feature-name`
-    ```bash
-    git push origin feature/my-new-feature
-    ```
-5.  **Open a Pull Request (PR)** from your fork's branch to the `main` branch of the original repository.
+8.  **Open a Pull Request** to the `main` branch of the official CrytoTool repository.
+Provide a clear description of the problem and solution, linking to any relevant issues.

-6.  **Provide a clear description** of your changes in the PR.
-Explain what the PR does and why it is needed.
-We will review it as soon as possible.
+## Development Principles

+- **Privacy First**: Any new feature must respect our zero-knowledge and no-tracking principles.
+- **Clean Code**: Write readable, well-organized, and maintainable code.
+- **Stay on Stack**: The project uses Next.js, React, TypeScript, TailwindCSS, and ShadCN UI.
+Please do not introduce new frameworks without prior discussion.

+## Code of Conduct

+We are committed to fostering an open, welcoming, and respectful community.
+Please be kind and considerate in all your interactions.

+Thank you again for your interest in TwoAuth.
+Together, we can build a more private digital world!